bramley/phplist-plugin-autoresponder/README.md

 ## Version history ##

     version     Description
-    2015-02-15  Inform plugins when a campaign is requeued 2015-02-02  Allow delay value to be entered directly, "process" now a separate page 2013-12-12  Workaround for phplist bug - Mantis 16940
+    2015-07-30  Added action to add subscribers to another list when campaign has been sent 2015-02-15  Inform plugins when a campaign is requeued 2015-02-02  Allow delay value to be entered directly, "process" now a separate page 2013-12-12  Workaround for phplist bug - Mantis 16940